acerohernan/portfolio/src/content/work/docs.md

 #### Overview

-I’ve always been amazed seeing how Google Meet allows us to communicate with people from all over the world, so I decided to make an open source project that replicates its functionality and allows to scale to the maximum number of users as possible.
+It's interesting to see how Google Docs can provide real-time changes in their documents without conflicts.
+I decided to replicate it and I build Docs, a fully functional application with documents that allows modifications in real time for many users.
+Besides, it has many text styles to add.
+You can try it out in the demo link.